 Premises and Equipment Value

-The value of your workshop premises, equipment, and tools affects your overall premium.
-A fully equipped workshop with modern hoists, diagnostic equipment, and alignment systems represents a significant insurable asset.
+The replacement cost of your workshop premises, specialist equipment, and tool inventory directly affects your property and contents premium.
+A fully equipped workshop with modern diagnostic systems, hoists, and alignment rigs represents a significant insurable asset.

 📍